makrai/notes/nakov16-semeval-task4-senti-twitter.md

 SemEval-2016 task 4: Sentiment analysis in Twitter 2016 SemEval

-* Few trends stand out among the participating systems.
-In terms of the
+* Few trends stand out among the participating systems
   * supervised learning methods used, there is
     * a clear dominance of methods based on **deep learning**, including convolutional neural networks and recurrent neural networks (and, in